Winter 2026 Class Schedule & Details

 Clay Recommendation for Beginning Students:

-Soldate or Bmix with grog.
+Soldate; whatever you're comfortable with for experienced potters.
 Order 1 bag only to start.

 Tuesday